butterymoney/book/molten/motivation.md

 **Description**

-- Non-transferable voting based on your membership, reputation and, or contribution
+Non-transferable voting based on your membership, reputation and, or contribution.

 **Benefits**